UrbanInstitute/ui-equity-tool/README.md

 # Prerequisites
 ## Environment Variables

-Environment variables need to be set in two places:

-1) In an `.env` file in the root of this repo.
+Environment variables need to be set in an `.env` file in the root of this repo.
 This file will be used by scripts that are run locally on your machine.
 The `.env` file should look like:
    ```
    Stage=XXX
    equity_file_bucket=XXX